github/gh-actions-importer/docs/jenkins/GitPublisher.md

   if: success()
 ```

-## Unsupported options
+## Unsupported Options

 - `pushMerge`
 - `branchesToPush`

-## Jenkinsfile pipeline
+## Jenkinsfile Pipeline

-Jenkinsfile pipelines do not support the GitPublisher plugin.
+Jenkinsfile Pipelines do not support the GitPublisher plugin.